Published on 20th Apr, 2012 in Social Media Marketing

 You must know what Pinterest is by now – even we’ve extolled the virtues of the image-sharing site.
 Pinterest has quickly risen to success, and its clean and easily navigable site design has played a big hand in that.

 It’s too bad your Facebook News Feed doesn’t look like this – instead, you’re stuck with endless scrolling and an overwhelming amount of information.
-Or what if your new Timeline profile could be organized into this format?
+Or what if your new Timeline profile could be organized into

 Well, it can.
 Above, you can see our CEO Shama Kabani’s last three Facebook updates arranged in a Pinterest format.
 If you quickly find yourself overwhelmed by the number of updates you see from your friends and subscriptions, this is a clean way to scan everything.

 If you have an idea for a movie, book, video game, or another creative endeavor, but you don’t have the funding — that’s where Kickstarter comes in.
 Their model of fundraising has been called “crowd funding” and the concept is simple: ask a lot of people for a small amount of money.
 If you don’t reach your set goal by a specified date, the bank accounts of those who already pledged money aren’t charged.
 Some Kickstarter-funded projects have gone on to be wildly successful, including the Printrbot (a 3D printer), an iPod nano wristwatch, and films that have showed at major festivals, including Sundance and South by Southwest.
 So if you have a big idea but not such a big reserve of cash behind it, Kickstarter could be just what you need to – well – kick-start your project.